Why Johnny Can't Use Agents: Industry Aspirations vs. User Realities with AI Agents: User Study

 \paragraph{Users struggle with recovering from agent errors due to opaque failure modes.}

-Agents occasionally made errors as they attempted to complete tasks --- indeed, 14 out of 31 users encountered at least one operational error during the study, such as the one shown in Figure ~\ref{fig:Operator-Computer-Use}.
-However, many users struggled with recovering from these errors.
+Agents occasionally made errors as they attempted to complete tasks --- indeed, 14 out of 31 users encountered at least one operational error during the study, such as being blocked by bot detection workflows (~\ref{fig:Operator-Computer-Use}).
+Many users struggled with recovering from these errors.

 In particular, for Operator's Computer Use, many users did not even register errors when they did occur.
 Operator generally froze in these circumstances with no error message or troubleshooting instructions, leaving users uncertain: \textit{``I wasn't quite sure why it was failing.}'' (P7) As a result, many users attributed Operator's lack of progress to arbitrary causes such as websites being incompatible with Operator, security settings on the user's computer, or because of their own errors.
-P30, for example, said: \textit{``I didn't realize it was failing... that could just be my own ignorance of the platform it was using.''}
+P30, for example, said: \textit{``I didn't realize it was failing... that could just be my own ignorance of the platform~it~was~using.''}

-These situations required the interviewer's intervention, after many attempts by users to adjust their prompt in anticipation of comprehension difficulties.
+These complete blockages prompted interviewer probes about participants' interpretations of the failure and recovery options, but not direct task guidance.